Josephbakulikira/Self-Driving-Car---python-Genetic-Algorithm/README.md

 For a much better ai of self driving car , you should try to get maybe four output for brake, accelerate, left and right instead of just left and right as i did.
 Although this might take a lot of time to train but it definetly the better way to do it.

-     -The car control still need a little bit of work.
+   - The car control still need a little bit of work.
-     -The AI only decide if it will go right or left, to get a much better ai should decide by itself when to accelerate , when to brake and so on if you have a time and find a solution you can make a pull request.
+   - The AI only decide if it will go right or left, to get a much better ai should decide by itself when to accelerate , when to brake and so on if you have a time and find a solution you can make a pull request.
 ---
 ![Screenshot (41)](https://user-images.githubusercontent.com/48150537/129870366-2266d4bc-8d0d-4bf2-85aa-fd1de656b1b2.png)
 ![Screenshot (40)](https://user-images.githubusercontent.com/48150537/129870374-83b75d29-653d-4921-b849-0b64013ecd78.png)